Patrick-Poitras/emacs-material-ocean/README.md

 A port of the VSCode Community Material themes.

-This adds the very nice oceanic and palenight themes to emacs.
+This adds the very nice oceanic and palenight themes to emacs, featuring a dark and darker background.

+* `material-ocean`
+* `material-ocean-dark`
+* `material-palenight`
+* `material-palenight-dark`

+See a comparison of the four themes [here](/comparison-screenshots/comparison.md)

 This package starts from a base of nothing, so may not include all faces, if you see something that clashes, please make an issue so that I can add them.

-# Screenshot!
+# Screenshots!

 ![](material-ocean-screenshot.png)